hbc/Intro-to-Unix/lessons/03_loops_and_scripts.md

 	echo "These are the contents of this directory:" ls -l

 Close nano and save the file.
 Now let's run the new script we have created.
-To run a shell script you usually use the `bash` or `sh` command.
+To run a shell script you can do this in one of two ways.

+1. You can use the `bash` or `sh` command.
+This means that you are specifying the interpreter on the command line, and so shell won't even look at the shebang line in the script.
+2. You can use `./listing.sh` if you want to invoke the interpreter specified on the shebang line.
+To do this the script must have the executable permissions set.

+We will using the first command even though we have the shebang line in our script.
+This is considered best practice as specifying an interpreter is important for anyone else running the script down the road.

 	$ sh listing.sh